pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 Pywbemcli command line interface
 ================================

-This section defines the command line interface specifically for the pywbemcli module within the pywbemtools package.
-This tool is a single python script executed with the name ``pywbemcli``.
+This section describes the command line interface of the pywbemcli command within the pywbemtools package.

 Pywbemcli provides a command line interface(CLI) interaction with WBEM servers.